Purpose and Scope

 At Skills Insight, providing a safe working environment includes providing fit-for-purpose equipment and ensuring this equipment is adjusted and used properly.

-Staff members have a responsibility to ensure they can work comfortably and if not, to discuss this with their Go-To as soon as a problem arises.
+Staff members have a responsibility to ensure they can work comfortably and if not, to discuss this with their People Manager as soon as a problem arises.
 Problems may be rectified by reviewing the equipment and how it is used and making modifications, taking breaks and performing simple exercises and stretches, or sourcing more suitable equipment.

 Mental wellness